MicrosoftDocs/dataexplorer-docs/data-explorer/data-factory-command-activity.md

 ## Prerequisites

 * An Azure subscription.
 Create a [free Azure account](https://azure.microsoft.com/free/).
-* Access to a cluster and database.
+* Access to an Azure Data Explorer cluster and database.
 If necessary, create [a cluster and database](create-cluster-database-portal.md).
 * A source of data.
 * Access to a data factory.
 If necessary, [create a data factory](data-factory-load-data.md#create-a-data-factory).